The Before Pill

 PrEP FROM HEALTH INSURANCE, PRIVATE PAYMENT OR ONLINE DELIVERY?

-From September 2019, the costs for PrEP will be covered by the statutory health insurance funds in Germany.
-Therefore it is best to go to a medical practice or health clinic, and make it clear that you need PrEP because you are in a group that is at higher risk for contracting aids.
-You are at higher risk, if you belong to a group that frequently comes into contact with the HIV virus (for example: Men, who have sex with men, Trans Women, or straight people with partners who are positive, but untreated.)
+Since September 2019, the costs for PrEP have been covered by the statutory health insurance funds in Germany.Therefore it is best to go to a medical practice or health clinic, and make it clear that you need PrEP because you are in a group that is at higher risk for contracting HIV.
+You are considered at higher risk, if you belong to a group in which HIV infections are more prevalent (for example: Men, who have sex with men, trans people, sexworkers, or straight people with partners who are positive, but untreated.)

 When health insurance won’t cover the cost, generics for others can be purchased cheaply from abroad, prescribed PEP can be taken as PrEP, or pills can be purchased from acquaintances.
 Organising PrEP on your own could be risky (because a prescription is not always required) because of missing out on medical supervision and regular testing.
 However, we consider this to be essential when taking PrEP.